virtual-world-framework/vwf/public/web/docs/install.md

 --------------------------

-The Virtual World Framework (VWF) can be run on both Windows and Linux.

-There are two options for running VWF on Windows: the self-contained version and using Cygwin.

-The simplest way is to run the self-contained version.
-Download and extract the contents of the VWF.zip file.
-Double click 'run.bat' in the extracted folder.

-Linux requires setting up a ruby server environment.

-* * *

-Installing the Ruby Server - For Windows
+Windows Installation
 ==============
+There are two options for running VWF on Windows that currently require Cygwin installed first.

-Install Cygwin
+REQUIRED STEP: Install Cygwin
 --------------

 Download and run setup.exe from [Cygwin](http://www.cygwin.com/install.html).